 The course will integrate architectural, geographical, historical, and social dimensions to explore the European city as a venue of human interaction and experience.
 You will learn to read each city through its architecture, art, history, literature, politics, social movements, and urban layout.

 - Credits: 3

-- Core Course Week: A three-day study tour in Hamburg alongside a two-day seminar in Copenhagen
+- Core Course Week: A three-day study tour in Northern Germany alongside a two-day seminar in Copenhagen

 BUILD YOUR OWN CURRICULUM

-DIS has over 160 elective courses for you to build your curriculum from after choosing your required core course.
-You have to opportunity to focus on your major or diversify by selecting any combination of core courses based on your needs.
-Click here for electives related to Urban Studies in Europe.
+DIS has over 190 elective courses for you to build your curriculum from after choosing your required core course.
+You have to opportunity to focus on your major or diversify by selecting any combination of courses based on your needs.
+Click here for electives related to urban studies.